bestbat/Homura/README.md

 # Things that are currently just out of the question :rabbit2:

-- Epic Games launcher
+- Epic Games launcher | Reason: 64Bit Only but gets implemented soon
-- My.com launcher
+- My.com launcher | Reason: The launcher cant selfupdate and i currently cant maintain it.
 - [Reusing of the json files from lutris](https://github.com/Alexander88207/Homura/issues/9)
-- Glyph
+- Glyph | Reason: I dont know where i should start tinkering it just dont work at all.
-- Rockstar Games Launcher
+- Rockstar Games Launcher | Reason: 64Bit Only but gets implemented soon
-- Artix Game Launcher
+- Artix Game Launcher | Reason: I dont know where i should start tinkering it just dont work at all.

 # Installation/Uninstallation :cd: